Silver hexafluorophosphate

 Silver hexafluorophosphate, sometimes referred to "silver PF-6," is an inorganic compound with the chemical formula AgPF6.

 Uses and reactions

 Silver hexafluorophosphate is a commonly encountered reagent in inorganic and organometallic chemistry.
-It is commonly used to replace halide ligands with the weakly coordinating hexafluorophosphate anion; the abstraction of the halide is driven by the precipitation of the appropriate silver halide.
+It is commonly used to replace halide ligands with the weakly coordinating hexafluorophosphate anion; abstraction of the halide is driven by the precipitation of the appropriate silver halide.
 Illustrative is the preparation of acetonitrile complexes from a metal bromide, a reaction that would typically be conducted in a solution of acetonitrile: